S-Cesc/photo-gallery/README.md

 ## Included

-- Platform dependency centralized in a specific PhotoFilesystem to use user photos regardless of platform
+- Platform dependency centralized for user photos in the specific class PhotoFilesystem, to use user photos regardless of platform
-- Standalone header
+- Standalone header with an icon for error notification
 - IMessage and **messageHub.service**
-- Global **exception handler** using a ToastController for user comunication
+- Global **exception handler** using a ToastController to allow dynamic screen toast creation for user error notification
 - ErrorWithMessage for Error generalization (standaritzation for anomalous thrown of errors)